 This had implications for Gauss’ class number 1 problem; it showed that there are only finitely many imaginary quadratic fields with class number 1.
-That is, Heilbronn’s work showed that even if 163 wasn’t (as Gauss had conjectured) the last Heegner number, there were at most finitely many more that Gauss hadn’t known about.
+That is, Heilbronn’s work showed that even if Gauss was wrong and 163 wasn’t the last Heegner number, there were at most finitely many more that Gauss hadn’t known about.
 Maybe none, maybe one, or maybe two or more?

 That ambiguity didn’t last long.
 Working with Edward Linfoot in that same year, Heilbronn proved that there is at most one more Heegner number beyond the nine that Gauss and Hermite knew about.11 The proviso “at most one” invites us to reify the tenth Heegner number in a way that Heilbronn’s earlier result doesn’t.
 This says more about the human mind than it does about mathematics.
 We crave concreteness, and “at most one” offers the prospect of specificity, though with no promises.
 Such a theorem might have tempted some people to step out further and further, chiliad by chiliad12, in pursuit of an elusive tenth Heegner number that never came into view but could, for all one knew, be around the next corner.

 I’m not saying anyone looked for a tenth Heegner number; there was no reason to doubt Gauss’ opinion.
 But the long odds against there being a tenth Heegner number might have tempted some number theorists with a contrarian streak to check a few far-out chiliads, just in case.